jflessau/winbot-twitter-bot/README.md

 In case you got some more names, don’t hesitate to contribute them!

 ### blacklisted-strings.txt
-As required by [Darkcast](https://github.com/Darkcast?tab=repositories) you can now save strings (e.g. hashtags) in this file (seperated by linebreak).
+As required by [Darkcast](https://github.com/Darkcast?tab=repositories) you can now save strings (e.g. hashtags) in this file – seperated by linebreak.
 The bot will ignore tweets with those strings.
 I’ve added a filled version in the [filled-blacklist-folder](https://github.com/jflessau/winbot-twitter-bot/tree/master/filled-blacklist).